Skip to content

 A focus on sustainability and biodiversity

-The new homes at Burntwood will be built to Future Homes Standard, meaning a gas-free development with new homes incorporating air source heat pumps, PV cells, uprated insulation and EV charging infrastructure.
-This will deliver a neighbourhood of net zero carbon ready homes.
+The new homes at Burntwood will be built to be energy efficient, with new homes incorporating measures such as air source heat pumps, solar panels, uprated insulation and EV charging.

-We want to deliver a high-quality, healthy new neighbourhood at Coulter Lane, with a focus on providing extensive green public open spaces and significant biodiversity enhancements.
-Approximately two-thirds of the site will be provided as open space.
+We want to deliver a high-quality, healthy new neighbourhood at Church Road, with a focus on providing extensive green public open spaces and significant biodiversity enhancements.
+More than two-thirds of the site will be provided as open space.
 Existing mature trees and hedgerows will be retained and enhanced where possible, with the layout shaped by existing field patterns.
 New landscape planting will deliver a significant increase in tree cover across the site, while the sustainable drainage scheme for the site will deliver high quality wetland habitat.

 Bloor Homes is a member of the Homes for Nature programme which will see the installation of swift nesting boxes in every new home and hedgehog highways between gardens.